saasforge/open-source-saas-boilerpate/Readme.md

 # Feedback and support
 If you experience any difficulties, or have any questions on using of this product, or find a bug please open an issue or drop us a line at info@saasforge.dev.

+# Disclaimer of Warranties
+We provide this boilerplate as is, and we make no promises or guarantees about it.